Skip to content

 The timeout is specified in minutes.
 If a job exceeds this duration, RunnerHub automatically terminates it and marks the job as TIMEOUT.

-If you don’t specify a timeout, RunnerHub uses a default of 60 minutes.
-However, your plan may limit the effective maximum.
+If you don't specify a timeout, RunnerHub uses your plan's maximum as the default:

 name: My Pipeline